bruceravel/demeter/documentation/Athena/ui/frozen.rst

    highlighting the group list and the disabling of most controls.

-The frozen state of the current group can be toggled using the :quoted:`Freeze` button or by typing :kbd:`Alt`-:kbd:`f`.
-You can set the frozen state of multiple groups using the items in the :quoted:`Freeze` menu.
+The frozen state of the current group can be toggled using the :guilabel:`Freeze` check button or by typing :kbd:`Alt`-:kbd:`f`.
+You can set the frozen state of multiple groups using the items in the :guilabel:`Freeze` menu.
 There you will find options for freezing or unfreezing all groups, all marked groups, or groups which match `regular expressions
 <mark.html#using-regular-expressions-to-mark-groups>`__.